Religion in Mexico: Catholicism

 The Basilica of Our Lady of Guadalupe is one of the most important pilgrimage sites of Christianity.

 The Catedral de San Ildefonso in Mérida, Yucatán, is the oldest cathedral on the mainland Americas.

 Catholics are 77.8% of the total population, down from 82.7% in 2000 and 96% in 1970.
 The number of Mexican Catholics has fallen by 5% in the first decade of the 21st century and in the south-east Catholics make up less than two-thirds of the population.
 In absolute terms, Mexico has 90,224,559 Catholics, which is the world's second largest number of Catholics, surpassed only by Brazil.

 The Cathedral Basilica of Our Lady of St. John of the Lakes in Jalisco is one of the most visited pilgrimage shrines in Mexico.

 There are major festivities in Mexico celebrating the Christian holidays of Epiphany (6 January) (Día de los Reyes Magos), All Saints' day (1 November), All Souls' day or Day of the Dead (2 November) (Día de los fieles difuntos), and the feast of Our Lady of Guadalupe (12 December).
 These are not public holidays in Mexico.
 Christmas is celebrated as a religious and public holiday.

-Eastern Catholicism in Mexico
+Eastern Catholicism

 There are also Eastern Catholic Churches that exist alongside the Latin Church in Mexico, all of which are in communion with the pope.
 The Vatican II document, "Orientalium Ecclesiarum" (Of Eastern Churches), proclaimed that "Eastern Catholic communities are true Churches and not just rites within the Catholic Church."
 Carlos Slim, for example, is a Maronite Catholic and a member of the Maronite Church.